FixMyBerlin/atlas-app/src/app/regionen/[regionSlug]/_hooks/useQueryState/README.md

 # REMINDER

-Any additional URL params needs to be registered in [middleware.ts](/src/middleware.ts) => `usedParams`.
+Search Params need to be registered in [searchParamsRegistry.ts](./searchParamsRegistry.ts).

-Otherwise they will be removed by on the initial page load.
+This will make shure they are not deleted by our [middleware.ts](/src/middleware.ts).